CiscoCXSecurity/phrasendrescher/README.md

 ```

 Sometimes, dictionary words and their rewritten equivalent are identical.
-p|d will discard the rewritten word in this case.
+pd will discard the rewritten word in this case.

 ### Writing Plugins